Foesum: History

-In 1991, Perfection met Big Wes and Suge Knight who were then bodyguards for New Edition.
-Big Wes was planning his own label, Lockdown Records, and took an interest in the group.
+In 1991, Perfection met "Big Wes" Crockett and Suge Knight who were then bodyguards for New Edition.
+Big Wes was starting his own label, Lockdown Records, and took an interest in the group.
 After a few months, the name Perfection was dropped and Foesum was born.
 Foesum (slang for "foursome") had more street appeal and consisted of four members: T-Dubb, Wayniac, MNM and DJ Glaze.
-Foesum recorded an entire underground album at Solar Records, home of legendary groups like Lakeside, the Whispers and Babyface.
-Songs that were recorded but not released included "Ridin' High" (re-recorded on the Twinz album), "Point of No Return", "Knick Knack Patty Wack" ,"Ain't No Fun" (featuring Kid Frost), "Much Love" and MNM's "Chrome To The Dome".
+Foesum recorded an entire unreleased album at Solar Records, home of legendary groups like Lakeside, the Whispers and Babyface.
+Songs that were recorded included "Ridin' High" (re-recorded on the Twinz album), "Point of No Return", "Knick Knack Patty Wack" ,"Ain't No Fun" (featuring Kid Frost), "Much Love" and MNM's "Chrome To The Dome".
 With little possibility of a record deal, Foesum was inactive for about a year, but, in 1992, Wayniac was approached by Warren G who needed help writing his album Regulate...G Funk Era.
 Eventually, Wayniac teamed up with his brother Trip Locc as The Twinz, signing a record deal on Def Jam Records.
-In the meantime, Glaze, MNM and T-Dubb carried on the group themselves.
+In the meantime, Glaze, MNMsta and T-Dubb continued to record.
 They decided to keep the name and to make Travvy Trav (who died from a heart problem during the struggle) as the silent fourth member.

-In 1994, Foesum joined Tony G and Julio G of the original 1580 AM KDAY Mixmasters.
+In 1994, Foesum met Tony G and Julio G of the original 1580 AM KDAY Mixmasters through Kid Frost.
 Ruthless Records' CEO, Eazy-E, asked Julio G to co-host The Ruthless Radio Show on 92.3 The Beat in Los Angeles.
 In just a few weeks and with Tony G's help, Foesum recorded "Lil Somethin' Somethin'" and "Listen To The Sound".
-It caught the ear of Eazy E and the hip hop entrepreneur Kevin Mitchell in New York who was able to make deals with Big Beat/Atlantic and Tommy Boy Records.
+It caught the ear of Eazy E and the hip hop entrepreneur Kevin Mitchell in New York who was able to make deals with Big Beat/Atlantic Records and Tommy Boy Records.
 Foesum eventually signed a deal with Atlantic Records in January 1995.
 The first single, "Lil Somethin' Somethin'" was released in summer 1995 on Big Beat/Atlantic Records and received major play on the video show The Box and radio stations.
-The album, Perfection, was released on Penalty Records/Tommy Boy in fall 1996.
+The album, Perfection, was released on Penalty Records/Tommy Boy in the Fall of 1996.
 Since then, Foesum has worked on new albums to release on their own independent venture called The Perfection Label including The FoeFathers, a greatest hits album, and solo projects.